csdwren/sfarl/README.md

 - [models] include trained models for rain streak removal, image deconvolution and Gaussian denoising.

-- [matlab] include codes for SFARL inference and MatconvNet files.
+- [matlab] include codes for SFARL inference and required MatconvNet files.

 - [datasets] include test images for each task.